GluuFederation/docs-ce-prod/3.1.1/source/user-management/ldap-sync.md

     are allowed to be saved in the hard drive of the VM.
 It is recommended to be kept to 20 snapshots.

-Latest Gluu Servers (including Community Edition) introduced two upgraded sections here.
+The Gluu Server 3.x introduced two upgraded sections here.

   * _Server IP Address:_ Include the IP of your Gluu Server here.
 This feature helps to run Cache Refresh mechanism perfectly in a clustered